 Dr. Mallett has performed as soloist and chamber musician across North America in venues ranging from major concert halls to small town band shells, east coast Ivy League colleges to west coast elementary school gymnasiums, international music festivals to inner city clubs.
 In addition to his euphonium and tuba performance career, Mallett is also recognized as one of the world’s foremost authorities on the double bell euphonium, presenting clinics and seminars on the instrument at a variety of international events.
 He is also active as a composer and arranger.

 Dr. Mallett earned his undergraduate degree in music from Central Michigan University in 1992 and graduate degrees in music from Michigan State University in 1993 and 1996.
 He taught for over a decade at colleges and universities in Michigan and North Carolina before returning to his hometown to pursue his performing and compositional career full time.
-Mallett happily lives in the Big Rapids area with his wife Adriana, their sons Gordon and Noah, and their neurotic dogs Charlie, Sunny, and Dizzy.
+Mallett happily lives in the Big Rapids area with his wife Adriana.